-NYC Bank Fraud Attorneys
+NYC Bank Fraud Laywers

-Types of Cases We Handle
+Types of Bank Fraud Cases We Handle

-- Making false statements on the records of a financial organization is another offense perpetrated by employees and it constitutes making false entries on documents in order to commit a crime (Title 18 U.S. Code Sections 1005, 1006).
-This is an extremely grievous offense which can result in penalties of up to $1M or up to 30 years in prison.
+- Making false statements on the records of a New York financial institution is another offense that violates federal law perpetrated by employees, and it constitutes intentionally falsified entries on documents in order to commit a crime (Title 18 U.S. Code Sections 1005, 1006).
+Incorrect financial records are a highly grievous offense, which can result in federal sentencing guidelines and penalties of up to $1 Million or up to 30 years in prison.

-- Bribery is another federal offense falls under the jurisdiction of Title 18 U.S.C.
-Section 215, which is giving, offering, promising a reward of some sort to an employee of a financial institution, or if the perpetrator is the employee, asking or receiving such reward, to influence the institution’s business or transactions.
-This crime carries the same harsh penalties as the previous one on the list, or three times the amount of the bribe.
+- Bribery is another federal offense to commit fraud that falls under the jurisdiction of Title 18 U.S.C.
+Section 215, which is when an entity knowingly engages in giving, offering, or promising a reward of some sort to an employee of a New York financial institution, or if the scheme involved the employee, asking or receiving such reward, to influence the institution’s business or transactions.
+Financial crimes such as this carry the same harsh penalties as false or fraudulent pretenses to defraud a financial institution or three times the bribe amount.

 Contact Our Bank Fraud Lawyer in New York